Badass Fins and Badass Distortions

 Book shelf: 70 mm focal length.
 Top: 24-70 f/4 S, bottom: 24-70 f/2.8 G both at f/5.6.
 Left: Overall view, Right: 100% center and corner crops.
 Upper part without distortion correction, lower part with distortion correction.
 Click to enlarge.

-The first observation is that the 24-70 S isn’t any better, or any worse, than the 24-70 f/2.8 G, which I always considered the worst in the “holy trinity” of f/2.8 zoom lenses.
+The first observation is that the 24-70 S isn’t any better or any worse than the 24-70 f/2.8 G, which I have always considered the worst in the “holy trinity” of f/2.8 zoom lenses.
 My false impression of an improvement over the G was based on cooked SOOC jpegs.
 The “S” in the lens designation, standing for superior, thus isn’t much more than a marketing claim.
-If it’s true that the wide flange and the short flange-focal distance yield more design choices for the lens designer, then it only proves that f/4 zoom (and f/1.8 prime?) lenses are designed and marketed as consumer grade (kit) lenses.
+If it’s true that the wide flange and the short flange-focal distance yield more design choices for the lens designer, then it only proves that f/4 zoom (and f/1.8 prime?) lenses are designed and marketed as consumer-grade (kit) lenses.
 On the other hand, I could imagine the comments on a $ 2000 f/4 zoom lens, if it was brought to market: such a lens can hardly be “pro”.
-Moreover, I am comparing a $ 1000 lens (which is even cheaper when bought in the bundle with the camera and the adapter) with the 24-70 f/2.8 G for at least $ 1700 and the 28 f/1.4 for $ 2200.
+Moreover, I am comparing a $1000 lens (which is even cheaper when bought as part of the bundle with the camera and the adapter) with the 24-70 f/2.8 G for at least $1700 and the 28 f/1.4 for $2200.
 That’s indeed an achievement and we can look forward to the lenses announced for next year.

 At 24 mm, the geometric distortion aberrations are of a barrel/mustache type, i.e., high barreling in the center, tapering toward the edges.
-Above 40 mm the lens shows ever increasing pincushion distortions, which look more regular than the distortions on the wide end.
+Above 40 mm, the lens exhibits increasingly pronounced pincushion distortions, which appear more regular than those at the wide end.

 Fortunately, the distortion correction has very limited effect on image quality.
-Correcting pincushion distortion even improves the edges by a tiny amount, but all at a level that is hardly field relevant.
-Similar conclusions can be drawn for far distant subjects, therefore I am omitting the test images here.
-The test also shows that a considerable improvement of the image quality at f/5.6 working aperture can only be obtained by the best prime lenses on the market, see the results at 28 mm focal length.
+Correcting pincushion distortion even improves the edges by a tiny amount, but only at a level that is hardly field-relevant.
+Similar conclusions can be drawn for far distant subjects; therefore, I am omitting the test images here.
+The test also shows that a considerable improvement in image quality at the f/5.6 working aperture can only be obtained with the best prime lenses on the market; see the results at the 28 mm focal length.

 But the correction of barrel and pincushion distortions using quadratic** transformations shows its limits.
 Nothing in La Habana Centro is really straight, but it isn’t as warped as in the first image.
-The 24-70 f/4 S also suffers from 4th order aberrations and some decentering, which requires proper lens profiling.
+The 24-70 f/4 S also suffers from 4th-order aberrations and some decentering, which require proper lens profiling.
 However, a profile for that lens is not yet available in Capture One and ON1.
 SR

 *We must distinguish here between aberrations due to the lens geometry and perspective distortions due to swing and tilt angle misalignment between the subject and sensor planes.